akveo/eva-icons/README.md

 ```
 > **Note:** The animation will be applied to all replaced elements.

-- Add class `eva-parent-hover` to parent container if you want that the animation works by hover on the parent element.
+- Add `eva-parent-hover` class to the parent container in a case you want to activate the animation hovering on the parent element.

 ```html
 <div class="eva-parent-hover">